stevengoldberg/juno106/README.md

 Also note that in addition to the labeled key assignments which appear on the keyboard, the key mappings extend to cover the entire top and bottom row of the `QWERTY` keyboard, in order to allow for a variety of playing positions.

+Click `Reset` at the top of the screen at any time to return the 106.js to its initial state.

 # MIDI

 For MIDI connectivity, you must either use **Chrome 43** or newer ([currently in beta](https://www.chromium.org/getting-involved/dev-channel)), or enable the MIDI feature flag in **Chrome 38** or newer by pointing your browser to `chrome://flags`, searching for "Enable Web MIDI API," clicking "enable," and then restarting the browser.